 Best Because: Code Master is a programming logic game that teaches kids the basics of coding- all without a computer!
 In the game, the player gets an Avatar that they have to navigate around the board.

 The goal of the game is to help the Avatar travel around the exotic world in search of power Crystals, leading them to collect them all and land at the Portal.
 Code Master features 60 different levels, so the fun is never the same!
 It teaches programming basics as well as planning, sequential reasoning, and problem solving skills.

-Overall: Originally designed a classroom resource for teachers, CodeMonkey has expanded beyond the school walls and is available for anyone looking to learn some coding skills.
+Best Because: Originally designed as a classroom resource for teachers, CodeMonkey has expanded beyond the school walls and is available for anyone looking to learn coding skills.

 Although you may be using it at home, CodeMonkey provides various insights for you that will help you monitor your child’s progress as well as assess their learning, even if you are completely unfamiliar with computer science.
 Another benefit?
 Learning how to code not only teaches children about IT, but it also nurtures logic, critical thinking, creativity, and problem solving skills needed to be successful now and in the future.